-Building Better Opportunities is funded by the National Lottery and European Social Fund.
+Building Better Opportunities is funded by the National Lottery Community Fund and European Social Fund.
 The objective of the project is to support people who are disadvantaged economically, educationally and socially to move forward with their lives, to discover new opportunities and skills which increase independence and self-confidence and to learn work-related skills that enhance their lives adding to their sense of wellbeing.
 Every participant follows their own individual pathway tailored to their needs, interests and ambitions.
 Learners choose what skills they wish to focus on.

 For further details please download our project progress reports:

 - January - March 2021

 - January - March 2020

 September - December 2018

 For further information or to apply for a place please download our promotional pack or email firstname.lastname@example.org or telephone 01354 655080.